 Get out of AUTO!
 With near-black nighttime skies and the illumination from bright, thin streaks of fireworks, this is one instance where your camera’s automatic exposure system simply can’t be expected to deliver proper results.
+The only exception: if your camera has a dedicated, Special Scene mode called “Fireworks.”
 In all likelihood, Evaluative Metering and auto exposure in an EOS camera will try to render the dark skies to a middle shade of gray and, in doing so, grossly wash-out your fireworks.
 There’s a better answer:

 Turn your camera’s mode dial to “M” for Manual and manually select a shutter speed, aperture and ISO.
 Or, set the camera to its “Bulb” setting — more on that in a moment.